Zingel zingel

 Zingel zingel, the zingel, is a species of freshwater ray-finned fish in the family Percidae.
 It is found in fast-flowing streams in southeastern Europe.
 It is the type species of the genus Zingel.

 Description

-Zinger zingel has two separate dorsal fins with 13–15 spines in the first and 18–20 soft rays in the second.
+Zingel zingel has two separate dorsal fins with 13–15 spines in the first and 18–20 soft rays in the second.
 No scales occur on the cheeks.
 They grow to 15 to 30 cm in length with a maximum length of 48 cm.

 Distribution

 Zingel zingel is endemic to the drainage basins of the Danube and Dniestr in south-eastern Europe.
 They have been recorded from Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, Germany, Hungary, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.